 11.2 When to Upgrade

 In most cases, when establishing the project scope and budget, the project team assumes/expects that the traffic modeling will be done using a specific version of the software.
 Thus, the project scope and budget may not be able to absorb the additional time/costs needed to upgrade the traffic model to a new release of the software.
-Therefore, it is important to consider when it is a good time to upgrade a model and when it is an incorrect time to upgrade.

 The stage/phase of the model is the most important thing to consider when evaluating whether it is the correct time to upgrade the model.
 The best time to upgrade a model is usually between major stages of a project.
 The following list highlights scenarios when the analyst and project team may want to consider upgrading a model: